Mission and Profile

 - Engaging in outreach to the community.
 Through a process of continuous evaluation and improvement, the Library strives to meet the highest standards of excellence in service to the University and the community.

-A public research facility, the University Library at the University of Illinois at Chicago serves an urban campus of more than 25,000 students and 11,000 faculty and staff members, as well as the Chicago metropolitan area and the State of Illinois.
-Today's University Library was born when the University of Illinois Circle campus and the University of Illinois Medical Center merged on what is now known as Consolidation Day, September 1st, 1982, forming the University of Illinois at Chicago (UIC).
+The University Library at the University of Illinois at Chicago supports the teaching, research and service mission of the university.
+It serves an urban campus of more than 29,000 students and 15,000 faculty and staff as well as the Chicago metropolitan area and the State of Illinois.